Why form a separate business entity for my band?

-Incorporating your band will provide you with many benefits, including:
+Forming an LLC or corporation for your band will provide you with many benefits, including:

 - Record label protection: The music you create with your band can be owned by the band as a separate entity.
 This provides the record label with protection.
 Should you and your band part ways, there will be no dispute as to who owns the music.

-What type of entity should a band form?
+What type of entity should we form?